The Potential Role of a Hydrogen Network in Europe: Oil-based Products

 \subsection{Oil-based Product Demand}

 Naphtha is used as a feedstock in the chemicals industry (see \cref{sec:si:industry:chemicals}).
 Furthermore, kerosene is used as transport fuel in the aviation sector (see \cref{sec:si:transport:aviation}).
+International and domestic shipping uses methanol as transport fuel.
 Non-electrified agriculture machinery also consumes gasoline.
 The regional distribution of the demand for oil-based products is shown in \cref{fig:demand-space:oil}.
 However, this carrier is copperplated in the model, which means that transport costs and constraints are neglected.